Paper-Street-Soap-Co/github-branch-protect/README.md

 Github Branch Protect Microservice with Google Cloud Functions

-## Keep branches protected from start!
+## Keep branches protected from the start!

 Automatically protect Github's default branch upon repository creation and creates an issue informing users what protections have been automatically set.
 This is useful for GitHub administrators looking to enforce specific repository protections for their teams and users while providing sensible defaults for organizational governance.